O‘AHU SEABIRD AID

 Seabird fallout season is our busiest time of the year!
 Our O‘ahu-based staff works with drop-off locations and our veterinary partners to get birds examined, stabilized and on to release.
 Each bird gets a health check and hydration if necessary before release.
 Most birds have a quick turnaround time.
 Birds that require medical care or long-term rehabilitation are sent to our main wildlife hospital facility.

-2024 O‘AHU SEABIRD AID PROGRAM INFORMATION
+2024 O‘AHU SEABIRD AID PROGRAM

-Click Here to Download the OSA Informational Rack Card
+Download the OSA Informational Rack Card

 Found a bird?
-Click here for rescue information.
+Click Here for Rescue Information

 PRIMARY O‘AHU SEABIRD DROP-OFF LOCATION